 What are the requirements to drive for Uber?

-Uber does have requirements for their drivers, which riders love because it ensures safety and a pleasant ride.
+Uber does have requirements for driver-partners, which riders love because it ensures safety and a pleasant ride.
+Requirements include, but are not limited to the following:

-- Your vehicle must be no older than a certain age.
+● Your vehicle must be no older than a certain age.
 For most states, this will be a vehicle newer than 2011.
-It will vary slightly with some states allowing older vehicles and others newer than this.
+It will vary slightly with some states requiring a newer model than this.
 But that is the current average as of the writing of this post.

-- You also have to be at least 21 (a couple of states require a minimum age of 23).
+● You also have to be at least 21

 How much can you get paid?